OpenDSA/OpenDSA/RST/en/VisFormalLang/Turing.rst

 We will discuss a particular one, called a :term:`Turing machine`.
 As we define "capability", the key is *ability*, not *efficiency*.

-The necessary capabilites for any such "machine" are these:
+The necessary capabilities for any such "machine" are these:

 * Read
 * Write